nickmpaz/tiny-tetris/README.md

 ## Limitations

-No encoding: code is valid as long as you can (in theory) trace and understand it.
+- encoding: no encoding. code is valid as long as you can (in theory) trace and understand it.
+- packages: python standard library + curses

 ## Play It!